Manasjain/murphy.github.io/README.md

     - Multiplicative model: In a multiplicative time series, the components multiply together to make the time series.If you have an increasing trend, the amplitude of seasonal activity increases.
 Everything becomes more exaggerated.

-Below are the results of an additive model of seasonal decomposition
+Below are the results of an additive model of decomposition
 ![](Images/Original.png)
 ![](Images/Trend.png)
 ![](Images/seasonal.png)